-Do you know how to safely handle common unexpected driving situations on road?
-Don’t panic, we got you covered
+Do you know how to handle common unexpected driving situations on the road safely?
+Don’t panic because we’ve got you covered.

-If you’ve been driving for a while, then you know for a fact that anything can happen while you’re behind the wheels.
-Wildlife can cause gridlock, you may suddenly fall sick or your tire may burst.
+If you’ve been driving for a while, you know that anything can happen while behind the wheel.
+Wildlife can cause gridlock, you may suddenly fall sick, or your tire may burst.
 It could even be a serpent slithering from the trunk underneath your car to the cabin.

 Whatever the case, you must be quick to react.
-Try to stay calm because panicking can easily jeopardize your safety as well as that of other road users.
-Here’s a list of 7 common but unexpected driving situations and how to handle each well.
+Stay calm because panicking can easily jeopardize your safety and other road users.
+Here’s a list of every day but unexpected driving situations and how to handle each well.

 1. Low Visibility Due To Fog, Oncoming Headlights, and More

 Low visibility issues often result in fatal road accidents.
 The best you can do is to avoid driving in any condition that compromises visibility.
 But what happens when you have no choice but to drive?
 It is simple.
 Don’t slam on the brake pedals if you can’t find a safer solution.

 Brake moderately until your car slows down to a safer speed.
 As you do this, point your eyes down and try to focus on the solid white line by the roadside.
 Be sure to turn your high beams off, as the bright light they emit will reflect off the fog and reduce visibility even further.

 To be safe, ensure you have increased your following distance.
 The driver ahead of you may brake suddenly without you noticing, leading to a crash.
 You should also be ready to stop by being alert that anything may happen.